bulters/delft-haskell-study-group/README.md

 ### Location and times
 Meeting days, times, and locations may vary from week to week depending on the availability of space.
-For details of specific meetings, see the Meetup page.
+For details of specific meetings, see the [Meetup](https://www.meetup.com/Delft-Haskell-Study-Group/) page.

 ### Code of conduct

 By participating in this study group, you implicitly agree to the following:

 You will purchase your own copy of the Haskell Book.
-Anyone suspected of using an illegal copy will be asked to purchase the book or leave the group immediately.
+Anyone suspected of using an illegal copy will be asked to purchase the book or leave the group.

 Each week, prior to the group meeting, you will complete the assigned reading and attempt to complete the coding exercises to the best of your ability.
 If you do not make a genuine effort to complete your work, for whatever reason, you will not be permitted to join the group discussion that week.
 Participants who fail to complete the reading twice in a row or three times total, or who are otherwise not making a good faith effort to keep up with the course schedule, may be asked to leave the group.
 If you find yourself struggling with the exercises, you should seek help at the meetings, from your study partner, or online.